Sri Lankan curried ladies fingers (okra)

 Simple coconut-pandanus rice:

-Mix the rice, coconut water, rice and pandanus leaves and cook like you would any rice, I use a rice cooker.
-If using another method, though I cannot imagine why you would, do not stir the rice towards the last 5 minutes.
-The bottom of the rice will caramelize lightly due to the sugars in the coconut water.
+Mix the rice, coconut water, and pandanus leaves and cook like you would any rice.
+I use a rice cooker.
+If using another method, though I cannot imagine why you would, do not stir the rice during the last 5 minutes.
+The sugars in the coconut water will cause the bottom of the rice to caramelise lightly.
 Fluff and set aside.

 For the Roasted curry powder:

-Dry roast each of of the ingredients individually lightly on a warm stove. take care not to burn any of them.
-When cooled crush in a coffee mill or spice grinder to a fine powder.
-Can be stored in an air-tight container for as long as it lasts and does not get slate.
+Dry roast each of the ingredients individually lightly on a warm stove, taking care not to burn any of them.
+When cooled, crush in a coffee mill or spice grinder to a fine powder.
+Store in an airtight container for as long as it lasts and does not get slate.

 For the curry:

 Lay the okra in a single layer on a lined baking sheet.
-Sprinkle with salt and the turmeric powder.
+Sprinkle with salt and turmeric powder.
 Spray liberally with oil.
-Broil in the oven for about 10-12 minutes till the okra are slightly browned and cooked through.
+Broil in the oven for about 10-12 minutes until the okra is slightly browned and cooked through.
 Toss the okra about halfway through broiling.
 Set aside.

-Combine the rest of the ingredients except the okra and Roasted curry powder, in a pot and bring to a gentle simmer.
-Cook for about 10 minutes till the sauce thickens.
-Taste and adjust for salt, remember the okra has a lot of salt on it too, and spices.
+Combine the rest of the ingredients, except the okra and Roasted curry powder, in a pot and bring to a gentle simmer.
+Cook for about 10 minutes until the sauce thickens.
+Taste and adjust for salt—remember, the okra has a lot of salt on it, too—and spices.
 Adjust as needed.

-Add in the roasted okra and mix in gently taking care not to rip apart the tender pieces.
-Serve in a bowl sprinkling the Roasted curry powder on top at the last minute.
+Add the roasted okra and mix gently, taking care not to rip apart the tender pieces.
+At the last minute, sprinkle the Roasted curry powder on top of the okra in a bowl.